National Gallery of Art: Architecture

 The East Building focuses on modern and contemporary art, with a collection including works by Pablo Picasso, Henri Matisse, Jackson Pollock, Andy Warhol, Roy Lichtenstein, Alexander Calder, a 1977 mural by Robert Motherwell and works by many other artists.
-The East Building also contains the main offices of the NGA and a large research facility, Center for Advanced Study in the Visual Arts (CASVA).
+The East Building also contains the main offices of the NGA and a large research facility, the Center for Advanced Study in the Visual Arts (CASVA).
 Among the highlights of the East Building in 2012 was an exhibition of Barnett Newman's The Stations of the Cross series of 14 black and white paintings (1958–66).
 Newman painted them after he had recovered from a heart attack; they are usually regarded as the peak of his achievement.
 The series has also been seen as a memorial to the victims of the Holocaust.

-The two buildings are connected by a walkway beneath 4th street, called "the Concourse" on the museum's map.
+The two buildings are connected by a walkway beneath 4th Street, called "the Concourse" on the museum's map.
 In 2008, the National Gallery of Art commissioned American artist Leo Villareal to transform the Concourse into an artistic installation.
-Today, Multiverse is the largest and most complex light sculpture by Villareal featuring approximately 41,000 computer-programmed LED nodes that run through channels along the entire 200 ft-long space.
+Multiverse is one of Villareal's largest and most complex light sculpture by light count, featuring approximately 41,000 computer-programmed LED nodes that run through channels along the entire 200 ft-long space.
 The concourse also includes the food court and a gift shop.

 The final element of the National Gallery of Art complex, the Sculpture Garden was completed in 1999 after more than 30 years of planning.
 To the west of the West Building, on the opposite side of Seventh Street, the 6.1 acres Sculpture Garden was designed by landscape architect Laurie Olin as an outdoor gallery for monumental modern sculpture.

 The Sculpture Garden contains plantings of Native American species of canopy and flowering trees, shrubs, ground covers, and perennials.
 A circular reflecting pool and fountain form the center of its design, which arching pathways of granite and crushed stone complement.
 (The pool becomes an ice-skating rink during the winter.)
 The sculptures exhibited in the surrounding landscaped area include pieces by Marc Chagall, David Smith, Mark Di Suvero, Roy Lichtenstein, Sol LeWitt, Tony Smith, Roxy Paine, Joan Miró, Louise Bourgeois, and Hector Guimard.